wplib/wplib-box/README.md

 ## Changing the Local IP Address

-The default local IP address used by this box is `192.168.33.10`.
+The default local IP address used by this box is `10.10.10.{octet}` where `{octet}` is a number between 10 to 250.

-If you need to change that for any reason simply edit the `Vagrantfile`; change the following:
+If you need to change that for any reason simply edit the `IP` file that is created during `vagrant up` and change the IP address it contains.

-	config.vm.network "private_network", ip: "192.168.33.10"

-To something else that is compatible with your network, i.e. maybe:

-	config.vm.network "private_network", ip: "10.10.10.10"

-We will probably change to a different default IP address in the future.

 ## Switching PHP Versions